zhelyabuzhsky/stockfish/README.md

 - [All Contributors](../../contributors)

 ## License
-GNU General Public License, version 3.
+MIT License.
 Please see [License File](LICENSE) for more information.